 Ant released pheromones indicating they would need some heavy ant warfare for backup.
 As the message of food outside begins to spread by pheromones, an initial team of ants comes to help with the workload.
 The message spreads quickly to other nest parts and throughout the colony.

-Only the oldest ants have the liberty to leave the nest in the world.
+Only the oldest ants can leave the nest in the world.
 The senior citizens of the colony leave the nest while young workers remain inside the nest to care for the young and deal with nest cleaning and construction duties.

-Here are 4 steps that ants follow to find food.
+Here are four steps that ants follow to find food.

 Step 1 – Finding a food destination

-Ants in nature find the shortest way between their nest and their food as if they already knew where exactly the food is.
+Ants in nature find the shortest way between their nest and food as if they knew exactly where the food is.
 They always tend to choose short distances, even though a single.
 It’s not particularly smart and cannot seat the structure of its surrounding environment.
-Together, a group overcame obstacles with some small interactions and easily found the optimal way to the food.
+Together, a group overcame obstacles with small interactions and easily found the optimal way to the food.
 Ants create one of the most popular algorithms for discrete problem optimization.

 Step 2 – Choose the shortest path